line72/usbmdistros/website/content/products/marduk-heaven_shall_burn..._when_we_are_gathered.md

 ---
+actualPrice: $22.00
-title: "Marduk - Heaven Shall Burn...
-When we are Gathered"
+album: Heaven Shall Burn...
+When we are Gathered
-date: 2021-06-22T16:40:41
-draft: false
-artist: "Marduk"
+artist: Marduk
-album: "Heaven Shall Burn...
-When we are Gathered"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:50'
+draft: false
 images:
-    - "/images/covers/marduk-heaven_shall_burn..._when_we_are_gathered.jpg"
+- /images/covers/marduk-heaven_shall_burn..._when_we_are_gathered.jpg
-thumbnailImage: "/images/covers/marduk-heaven_shall_burn..._when_we_are_gathered-thumb.jpg"
-actualPrice: $22.00
 inStock: true
+thumbnailImage: /images/covers/marduk-heaven_shall_burn..._when_we_are_gathered-thumb.jpg
+title: Marduk - Heaven Shall Burn...
+When we are Gathered
 ---

 ## Vinyl